-A sugar detox typically involves reducing your intake of added sugar for a set amount of time.
+A sugar detox typically involves reducing your added sugar intake by a set amount.
 You may experience cravings and other side effects that tend to go away after a time.

 Cutting added sugar from your diet may help protect against chronic disease development and boost your overall health.

-This article looks at how reducing your sugar intake may affect your body, both physically and mentally, along with effective ways to beat the side effects.
+This article examines how reducing your sugar intake may affect your body, both physically and mentally, and offers effective ways to overcome the side effects.

-Food is a natural reward, and sweet foods and drinks stimulate your brain’s reward system, causing you to eat more of the food.
+Food is a natural reward, and sweet foods and drinks stimulate your brain’s reward system, causing you to eat more food.

 Studies have found that sugar triggers the release of dopamine in the nucleus accumbens — the same area of the brain implicated in the response to addictive drugs.